Code-Institute-Submissions/JorgenDIF-the-beatles-quiz/README.md

 * I've embraced a minimalist design using a black and white color palette.
 ![Color Palette](assets/images/color-palette1.png)

+* For correct and incorrect I use green and red

 * The font-family is set to Arial, Helvetica, sans-serif, ensuring simplicity in typography.

 * The deliberate use of opacity in the background images adds a touch of sophistication, maintaining an overall sense of simplicity and cleanliness.